nyhemy/AWS-capstone-backend/README.md

 # EC2 List Server
-Simple web server that returns a list of EC@ instances.
+Simple web server that returns a list of EC2 instances.
 This project is used as part of the Beginning Cloud (AWS) Module.
 ### Getting Started

 The server expects to connect to a Postgres Database